jni/git-tutorial/3-github.md

 $ git push origin master:master
 {% endhighlight %}

-Read the above as "push to origin my branch "master" onto its branch "master".
+Read the above as "push to "origin" my branch "master" onto its branch "master".

 After this, you'll be able to refresh your repo page on GitHub and